Why update to Microsoft identity platform (v2.0)?

 GET https://login.microsoftonline.com/common/oauth2/v2.0/authorize? client_id=2d4d11a2-f814-46a7-890a-274a72a7309e &scope=https://graph.windows.net/directory.read%20https://graph.windows.net/directory.write ...

 Here, the scope parameter indicates which resource and permissions the app is requesting authorization.
 The desired resource is still present in the request - it's encompassed in each of the values of the scope parameter.
 Using the scope parameter in this manner allows the Microsoft identity platform endpoint to be more compliant with the OAuth 2.0 specification, and aligns more closely with common industry practices.
-It also enables apps to perform incremental consent - only requesting permissions when the application requires them as opposed to up front.
+It also enables apps to do incremental consent - only requesting permissions when the application requires them as opposed to up front.

 Apps using the Microsoft identity platform endpoint may require the use of a new well-known permission for apps - the